tobybear/Powershell-Tools-and-Toys/Command-and-Control/README.md

 **SYNOPSIS**
 -------------

-Using a Telegram Bot's Chat to Act as a Command and Control Platform.
+Using a Telegram Bot's Chat to Act as a Command and Control Server.

 Telegram Bots are able to both receive AND send messages. so can you use it as a C2 Server?